|Elliott Sound Products||Beginners' Guide to Electronics - Part 1|

 Basic components are not always as simple as they may appear at first look.
 This article is intended for the beginner to electronics, who will need to know a number of things before starting on even the simplest of projects.
 The more experienced hobbyist will probably learn some new things as well, since there is a good deal of information here that most non-professionals will be unaware of.

 This is by no means an exhaustive list, and I shall attempt to keep a reasonable balance between full explanations and simplicity.
 I shall also introduce some new terminology as I go along, and it is important to read this the way it was written, or you will miss the explanation of each term as it is first encountered.

-It must be noted that the US still retains some very antiquated terminology, and this often causes great confusion for the beginner (and sometimes the not-so-beginner as well).
+It must be noted that some US authors (as well as a few from elsewhere) still retain some very antiquated terminology, and this often causes great confusion for the beginner (and sometimes the not-so-beginner as well).
 You will see some 'beat-ups' of the US - citizens of same, please don't be offended, but rather complain bitterly to anyone you see using the old terminology.

 The basic electrical units and definitions are as shown below.
 This list is not exhaustive (also see the Glossary), but covers the terms you will encounter most of the time.
 Many of the terms are somewhat inter-related, so you need to read all of them to make sure that you understand the relationship between them.